Revisiting derived crystalline cohomology: Derived crystalline cohomology

 The virtue of our Hodge-filtered derived crystalline cohomology is that it preserves small colimits.
 We will show that this implies several properties of derived crystalline cohomology, such as ``Künneth formula'' and base change property (\Cref{cor:Hdg-fil-crys-coh-base-chg,cor:Hdg-fil-crys-coh-symm-mon,cor:Hdg-fil-crys-coh-transitive}).

-\begin{remark} In our future work, we will show that our Hodge-filtered derived de Rham cohomology admits a natural enrichment to derived PD-pairs, \Cref{rem:deriv-PD-pairs}, and the Hodge filtration is given by the PD-filtration of the derived PD-pair in question. \end{remark}
+\begin{remark} In a forthcoming work {\cite{Magidson}}, the Hodge-filtered derived de Rham cohomology admits a natural enrichment to derived PD-pairs, \Cref{rem:deriv-PD-pairs}, and the Hodge filtration is given by the PD-filtration of the derived PD-pair in question. \end{remark}